June 24, 2025

 Scope 1

-Data on use of natural gas and fuel oil is retrieved from online supplier portals and invoices.
-It is assumed that gas and oil is used in the same fiscal year as it is bought.
+Data on the use of natural gas and fuel oil is retrieved from online supplier portals and invoices.
+It is assumed that gas and oil are used in the same fiscal year as it is bought.

 Data on the ICE company cars are incomplete.
 For the passenger vehicles, an estimate is used based on the distance from the user of the car’s house and the company address.
-For the service vans we only recently started tracking the milage, and for the fiscal year 2023/24 an estimate is used based on the kilometers driven for the last 6 months of the fiscal year.
+For the service vans we base our calculation on the kilometer reading of the vans.

 The emission factors for burning of natural gas, fuel oil, diesel and gasoline are from Klimakompasset.
-The emission factors for the latest year are typically not yet available when we finish our climate accounting, and therefore the emission factors for the previous year is used, until the latest value is available.
+The emission factors for the latest year are typically not yet available when we finish our carbon accounting, and therefore the emission factors for the previous year are used, until the latest value is available.

 Data on welding gas and truck gas is retrieved from invoices, and scope 1 emission factors are based on balancing of chemical equations.
 It is assumed that the gas is used in the same fiscal year as it is bought.